PiSchool/started-mentorme/classifier/README.md

-# STARTUP CLASSIFIER
+# Startup Classifier
-This folder contains all the files to use the startup classifier and eventually retrain it .
+This folder contains all the files to use the startup classifier and eventually re-train it .
 ## Requirements
-**IMPORTANT:** You need first to download from the Google Drive folder the file `pipeline.pkl` and insert it into this folder. \
+**IMPORTANT:** You need first to download from the Data folder in Google Drive the file `pipeline.pkl` and insert it into this folder. \
 You need also python3 installed on your system.
 Then you have to run the following command from the classifier directory:
 ```